-The key component to avoid strife once power of attorney has been decided is inclusion.
+Inclusion is key to avoiding strife once power of attorney has been decided.
 Create a caregiving plan that has the element of inclusion in its design.

-By reassuring all siblings that they matter, their involvement is desired, their concerns will be heard, much is done to alleviate the responses of suspicion and resentment that can lead to family feuds.
+By reassuring all siblings that they matter.
+Their involvement is desired, and their concerns will be heard, much is done to alleviate the responses of suspicion and resentment that can lead to family feuds.